QubiQ/qu-sale-workflow/delivery_time/README.rst

 Usage
 =====

-Specify the delivery hour for a partner.
+Specify the delivery time for a partner.
 When a sale order or a stock picking is created, it gets the partner's delivery hour.

 Gestión de errores